RosettaCommons/documentation/rosetta_basics/Glossary/Glossary.md

 ------------ | -------------
 **B factor** |The "temperature factor" from crystallography and seen in PDB files, the larger the value the more "flexible" the atom is
 **Backbone** | In **biopolymers**, the backbone is those atoms which form the polymeric chain.
 In proteins these are the N, CA, C, and O atoms and their hydrogens.
 In nucleic acids it is the phophate and sugars.
 See also **main chain**
-**backrub** | A change in torsion angles seen routinely in structures in solution.
+**Backrub** | A change in torsion angles seen routinely in structures in solution.
 A change in one dihedral is compensated for by changes in the previous and next dihedrals.
 This 'move' was implemented as a backbone-sampling protocol by Tanja Kortemme.
 **Base** | The non-**backbone** portion of a nucleotide.
 Analogous to a protein's **side chain**.
 **Benchmark Study** | Tests done to confirm the performance of a new algorithm or method, results are compared to previous results using the same starting data
 **Beta Sheet** | A common motif in the secondary structure of proteins, the beta sheet (β-sheet) is a mostly flat extended structure made up of individual (possibly non-consecutive) extended chains (β-strand) held together by alternating hydrogen bonds.